 - Drew Kerkhoff, Chair — Professor of Biology and Associate Provost

-- Chris Smith — Director of the Cox Health and Counseling Center
+- Chris Smith — Senior Director of Wellness

 - Todd Burson — Vice President for Finance

 - Celestino Limas — Vice President for Student Affairs

 - Janet Lape Marsden — Vice President for Communications

 - Susan Morse — Chief of Staff

 - Ian Smith — Vice President for Operations